-Each Master's degree student must complete at least three Philosophy seminars at the 7000-level as part of their course of study, including PHIL 7010 (see 2 above).
-Students may substitute 6000-level courses for 7000-level courses only upon the recommendation of the student's Supervisory Committee and the approval of the Graduate Committee.
+Each Master's degree student must complete at least three Philosophy seminars at the 6000-level or 7000-level courses.
 Note: 6910: Individual Research, and 6970: MA/MS Thesis Research will not fulfill the Seminar Requirement.

 5. Meet the Language Requirement (for MA students only)